 "Note: Quantities are approximate only.
-The Resident Engineer will re-cross section the work accurately when the project is staked out.
+The Resident Engineer will use methods including but not limited to recross-sectioning, truck measurements, and aerial surveys to compute final quantities which the contractor will be paid.
 These cross section notes will be used in computing the final quantities for which the contractor will be paid."